I was born and raised in Toronto. I'm a musician, actor, radio producer and writer.

-John Corcelli was born and raised in Toronto.
-He’s a musician, actor, radio producer and writer.
-He considers music his “religion”, with a love for all its forms especially Jazz.
-He graduated from Ryerson University in 1984 with a Radio & Television Arts degree, one that laid the foundation for a career in broadcasting with Radio as his preferred format to educate and entertain.
+Music is my “religion”, and I love all of its forms especially Jazz.
+I graduated from Ryerson University in 1984 with a Radio & Television Arts degree, one that laid the foundation for a career in broadcasting with Radio as my preferred format to educate and entertain.

-Corcelli has also pursued acting, directing and writing along the way.
-He made his stage debut in 1998 with the Scarborough Theatre Guild.
-He developed his craft as an actor with Amicus Productions of Toronto and Neil Muscott, who nurtured his abilities in the art of comic improvisation.
-He’s also studied with Sears & Switzer.
-He made his directorial debut in 2010 with the Village Players production of The Price by Arthur Miller.
-He's also studied at Second City.
+I made my stage debut in 1998 with the Scarborough Theatre Guild.
+I developed my craft as an actor with Amicus Productions of Toronto and Neil Muscott, who nurtured my abilities in the art of improvisation.
+I've also studied with Sears & Switzer and Second City (Toronto).
+I made my directorial debut in 2010 with the Village Players production of The Price by Arthur Miller, a superlative moment in my life.

-Since 2009, he’s had the privilege of working for the Canadian Broadcasting Corporation in its prestigious Music Library.
-Before that, he worked on the award winning Digital Archives web site as a researcher and writer.
-He’s contributed to two CBC programs, This Is My Music and The Sunday Edition, while supporting the work of producers on CBCMusic.ca.
+After 18 productive years I retired from the Canadian Broadcasting Corporation as a librarian in its prestigious Music Library.
+But during those years I had the opportunity to work on some radio docs.
+I contributed to two CBC programs, This Is My Music and The Sunday Edition, while supporting the work of producers on CBCMusic.ca.

-To mark the 100th anniversary of its sinking, he produced his own documentary about the musicians who played on the Titanic, called Hartley’s Violin.
+To mark the 100th anniversary of its sinking, I produced a documentary about the musicians who played on the Titanic, called Hartley’s Violin.

-John plays clarinet and soprano sax but not at the same time.
-He was a member of the Festival Winds Orchestra, Toronto, from 2010 to 2016.
+I play clarinet and soprano sax but not at the same time.
+I enjoy playing in small jazz groups and gained a lot of experience as a member of the Festival Winds Orchestra, Toronto, from 2010 to 2016.

 When the chance to write music reviews, I joined Criticsatlarge in 2010.

 I'm currently writing a comprehensive biography about George Carlin set for release in 2022.